WaleedRobertson/snowball-game/PROPOSAL.md

  //Handle generating random selections for the computer player

-the goal is to iterate through designated data set (easyQuestions, mediumQuestions or difficultQuestions) and return question in a random order
+the goal is to iterate through designated data set (easyQuestions, mediumQuestions or difficultQuestions) and return currentQuestion in a random order

 //Compare the player choice to the computer choice, and check for a winner

-if userChoice is correctAnswer if userChoice is incorrectAnswer
+if userChoice is correctAnswer proceed to next currentQuestion
+if userChoice is incorrectAnswer stay on currentQuestion

-// Render a win/lose/tie message to the player
+// Render a win/lose message to the player

 losingCondition being met will redirect user to losingPage where  playAgain button will be present